Allotment Garden Seed Sowing Plan

 Companion planting

 By growing some types of plants side by side, they can strengthen each other or ward off pests and diseases.
 But the other way around is also possible.
 This is also called 'bad neighbour and good neighbour'.
 For example, by planting garlic next to strawberries, the taste of the strawberries is improved and woodlice are kept at bay.
 Onions next to carrots prevent the onion and carrot fly.
-See the companion planting schedule for more information.
+Click here to see the companion planting schedule for more information.

 Create your sowing plan